neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

 Click `Create Account` in the dropdown menu and add one more account to interact with the network configured.

 **Step 2.** Open your wallet under the new account and click `Settings` in the dropdown menu.
-The window with settings menu for selecting a network should open.
+The window with a settings menu for selecting a network should open.

 **Step 3.** Add the Network choosed and click `Add Network` in the top-right corner.
  In the window opened fill in the fields (an example of filling them is below):